Superman and Lois Lane: Creation

 The characters, Superman/Clark Kent and Lois Lane, were created by Jerry Siegel and Joe Shuster.
-Superman was conceived as being like the ideal Hollywood romantic hero of the time, portrayed in films by actors such as Douglas Fairbanks, Clark Gable, and Rudolph Valentino.
-Siegel and Shuster were both fans of silent film actor Douglas Fairbanks, his films The Mark of Zorro (1920), Robin Hood (1922), and The Black Pirate (1926) became a huge influence on their writing and art on the Superman character.
-The idea of making Superman a visitor from another planet was inspired by Edgar Rice Burroughs' John Carter of Mars stories.
+Superman was conceived as the ideal Hollywood romantic hero of the time, portrayed in films by actors such as Douglas Fairbanks, Clark Gable, and Rudolph Valentino.
+Siegel and Shuster were both fans of silent film actor Douglas Fairbanks, his films The Mark of Zorro (1920), Robin Hood (1922), and The Black Pirate (1926) became a huge influence on their writing and art for Superman.
+The idea of making Superman an alien from another planet was inspired by Edgar Rice Burroughs' John Carter of Mars stories.
 Clark Kent's character grew out of Siegel and Shuster's own personal lives.
-His name is the combined names of actors Clark Gable and Kent Taylor.
+Clark Kent's name is the combined names of actors Clark Gable and Kent Taylor.
 Clark Kent's demeanor was based on Harold Lloyd.
-Lois Lane was inspired by actress Glenda Farrell's portrayal of the fictional reporter Torchy Blane in a series of films.
+Lois Lane was inspired by actress Glenda Farrell's portrayal of the fictional reporter Torchy Blane in a series of 1930s films.
 Siegel took her name from actress Lola Lane.
-Shuster based Lois Lane's physical appearance on a model name Joanne Carter.
-Carter later married co-creator Jerry Siegel in 1948.
+Shuster based Lois Lane's physical appearance on a model named Joanne Carter.
+Carter later married Jerry Siegel in 1948.